On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations

+{Therefore, to find the gradient of the error functional at the first iteration we simply need to evaluate the integrals (\ref{eq:back_sol}).
+This requires expressing $d_i$ in terms of the source term (\ref{eq:force}) as $d = -P^{-1}F$ and then integrating from $\tau = 0$ to $T$ along the characteristics (\ref{eq:characteristics}), i.e.\ back to the initial state $t = 0$.
+Using {the symbolic algebra software} {\tt maple} to evaluate this integral, }the gradient at the first iteration is {found to be}

-in which the dependence of the gradient on the independent variable $x$ had to be made explicit.
-Then, the gradient descent iteration~\eqref{eq:iter} for the data-assimilation problem in the linear setting is
+in which the dependence of the gradient on the independent variable $x$ had to be made explicit. {(Note that the gradient may also be derived in a less straightforward way from \eqref{eq:SWEl} using the solution of the linear wave equation and Duhamel's principle for inhomogeneous partial differential equations.)} Then, the gradient descent iteration~\eqref{eq:iter} for the data-assimilation problem in the linear setting is

-In the next Section we analyze the conditions under which the iterative sequence $\{\phi^{(n)}\}$, $n=1,2,\dots$, converges to the true initial condition $f$.
+In the next Section we analyze the conditions under which the iterative sequence $\{\phi^{(n)}\}$, $n=1,2,\dots$, converges to the true initial condition {$\phi^{(t)}$}.